What genres do I work with?

 romantasy

-retellings of classic stories (Peter Pan, Wizard of Oz, Alice in Wonderland, Jane Austen, etc.), fairytales, mythology
+new twists on old classics (Peter Pan, Wizard of Oz, Alice in Wonderland, Jane Austen, etc.), fairy tales, mythology

 Regency Era